M0Tarkus/notes/Notes/SQL notes.md

 - Left Join keeps the rows of table A regardless of matches found in table B
 - Right join keeps rows from table B regardless of matches found in A
-- Full join, makes sure that both rows in A and B are kept regardless of having matche
+- Full join, makes sure that both rows in A and B are kept regardless of having matche Outer Joins are full of Nulls for these reasons

-Outer Joins are full of Nulls for these reasons
+- Round() function is used to round numbers

-Round() function is used to round numbers
+- Group by is used to group things that are repeated in the same column, the aggregate function is referred to each different group in the column specified.